adityatripathi05/Universal-Authentication-Platform/SRS.md

 - As a developer, I require the ability to customize authentication responses to suit our application's needs

 **Acceptance Criteria**:
-- Compatibility with username/password and token-based authentication (e.g., JWT)
+- Compatibility with username/password and token-based authentication (e.g., JWT).
-- Configurable session management, including extended durations for "remember me"
+- Configurable session management, including extended durations for "remember me".
+- The "Remember Me" feature shall be implemented using a secure, long-lived refresh token stored in an HTTP-only cookie.
+This refresh token will be used to issue new, short-lived session tokens.
-- Password reset initiation and handling delegated to host application
+- Password reset initiation and handling delegated to host application.
-- Customizable responses from UAP's authentication APIs
+- Customizable responses from UAP's authentication APIs.
-- Configurable error messaging and status codes
+- Configurable error messaging and status codes.

 ### 3.2 Session Management